weberdaniel/chip8emu/README.md

 | FX55   | MEM     | regdump     | Store V0 to VX starting at I. offset from i is increased by 1 for each value
 | FX65   | MEM     | regload     | Fill V0 to Fx with values from memory starting at I. increase offset from I but do not touch I

+## Registers

+The CHIP-8 has 16, 8-bit virtual registers: V0, V1, V2, V3, V4, V5, V6, V7, V8, V9, VA, VB, VC, VD, VE, VF.
+There is one single 16-bit register: I which is used for reading and writing to memory.
+There are two 8-bit timer registers that continuously count down at 60 Hz.
+The delay timer is good for time limiting the game of waiting brief periods.
+While the sound timer is non-zero a tone will be emitted.
+Contains 8 8bit user-flag registers R0-R7.
+Cannot be directly used, but registers V0-V7 can be saved and loaded from.

+## Hints